 For unseen n-grams (count 0), the adjusted count becomes:

-And the total probability mass reserved for all unseen events is simply:
+The total probability mass reserved for all unseen events is:

-where is the total number of n-gram tokens.
 This elegant result says: the fraction of probability mass for unseen events equals the fraction of tokens that are singletons.
+If 10% of your corpus consists of words that appear only once, then roughly 10% of probability mass should go to unseen events.

 Suppose we have a corpus with these frequency counts: